shubhxm01/Discord-token-joiner/README.md

 3. configure config.json. leave the apikey blank if you're not looking to solve
 5. Run the main.py file via "python main.py"
 6. Input your server invite code, this is what is after discord.gg/
+7. Input The amount of threads (The higher the faster)
-7. Then you're done, your tokens should Start Joining the dedicated server
+8. Then you're done, your tokens should Start Joining the dedicated server
 # Contacts
 * Discord - clipssender#2920
 * Telegram - @Clipssender31